briandenicola/istio-multi-cluster-setup/README.md

 This repo is to automate the setup of a Multi-primary Istio Mesh of two AKS clusters

 _The code in this repo is non-funcational at the moment.
-I still need to figure out the best method to automate the integration of a supported external Certificate Authority to issue trusted root and intermediate cerificates._
+I still need to write out the steps/automation to integrate Hashicorp Cloud Vault's Certificate Authority offering with Cert-Manager istio-csr to issue intermediate cerificates._

 ## Backlog Status
 - [x] Cluster Creation